Microsoft Teams, allowing conversational AI bots to interact with users through Teams channels, group chats, and direct messages.

 - A Microsoft Azure account with a registered Bot Framework resource

-- A Bot Framework App ID and App Secret from Azure Bot Service
+- A Bot Framework App ID - the Application (client) ID shown in your Azure Bot Service resource under Configuration

 Creating a Teams Integration